 Rent Differential for Relocation Options 1, 2, and 3 above:

-For the relocation options 1, 2, and 3 above, he SHA will pay the resident’s landlord the difference between the contract rent (if any) and 32% of the resident’s “net” household income determined pursuant to the regulations applicable to state family public housing currently at 760 CMR 6.00.
+For the relocation options 1, 2, and 3 above, the SHA will pay the resident’s landlord the difference between the contract rent (if any) and 32% of the resident’s “net” household income determined pursuant to the regulations applicable to state family public housing currently at 760 CMR 6.00.
 The state public housing regulations for annual and interim recertifications will apply to residents during the relocation period.
-In addition, because residents currently do not pay any utilities at Clarendon Hill, , SHA shall pay the provider for gas, electricity, oil, water, and sewer to the extent that such utilities are not included in the rent.
+In addition, because residents currently do not pay any utilities at Clarendon Hill, SHA shall pay the provider for gas, electricity, oil, water, and sewer to the extent that such utilities are not included in the rent.

 The SHA shall provide these rent and utility payments until the household has been offered a new unit in its permanent location at the redeveloped Clarendon Hill and either a) accepted and moved into the redeveloped Clarendon Hill unit or b) rejected the offer to return to the redeveloped Clarendon Hill unit and 48 months have elapsed from time of move-out.